RichardLitt/acanthis/about.md

 ## ICZN Formality

-The ICZN has not recognized this as a formal place of publication.
-A formal application is being submitted to the ICZN.
-For now, all posts are not to be considered as published acts.
+All posts are to be considered as published acts, when they are also included in Zoobank.
+After a post is published, it is then submitted to Zoobank, and the URI is added at the bottom of the post.
+If the URI is not at the bottom of the post, it is not to be considered a published act.

 ## Submission